RomanPilyushin/Mind/toefl Speaking.md

 Second, he describes

 ####
+Using the points from the talk, describe the two theories that explain the extinction of the dinosaur.

+####
 Using points and examples from the lecture, explain two ways stores use product bundling to sell more products.